Violent NYC encounter prompts concerns about unequal policing of social distancing

 "The cowards who run this city have given us nothing but vague guidelines and mixed messages, leaving the cops on the street corners to fend for ourselves," Lynch said in a statement Monday.

-Commissioner Shea said on NY1 Monday that the police wrote about 70 summonses for violating social distancing rules over the weekend.
+Shea said Monday on NY1 that police wrote about 70 summonses for violating social distancing rules over the weekend.

 "We're still in the process of trying to gain all the facts," Shea said.
 "But certainly [there were] some tactics that I was not happy with."